rancher/elemental/docs/quickstart.md

 :::info
 The script uses the iso for the arch based on the system is being run from.
-If you want to cross build for another system, you can set the `ARCH` environment variable to the desired target system (x86_64, aarch64) and the iso will be build for that architecture.
+If you want to cross build for another system, you can set the `ARCH` environment variable to the desired target system (x86_64, aarch64) and the iso will be built for that architecture.
 :::

 ```shell showLineNumbers